mathiasare/SIREN-ImageColorizerProject/index.md

 |                         *Loss from 50 to ... epochs*|     |
 ![](pics/tests/big/relu_loss_150.PNG) |![](pics/tests/big/loss_srs_150.PNG)

-We can see that again SRS is much faster and achieves FR's ending losses in only ~300 epochs.
+The FR model suddenly fot stuck after 900 epochs but nevertheless we can see that again SRS is much faster and achieves FR's ending loss in only ~300 epochs.
 But lets see some of the test results as well:

 | Full_Relu |  Siren_Relu_Siren |
 |:-------------------------:|:-------------------------:|